Skip to main content

 Action 6: increase provision of plastic free products, products with reduced plastic content, reduced plastic packaging, packaging in general or reusable products year on year

-Between April and September 2024, 92% of products purchased were environmentally friendly.
+Between April 2024 and March 2025, 94% of products purchased were environmentally friendly.

 We will increase the percentage spend on eco-friendly period products each year for the next 3 years.
-We aim to achieve a target of 90% of all period products purchased through the Period Dignity Grant being environmentally friendly by 2027.
+We aim to achieve a target of 90% to 100% of all period products purchased through the Period Dignity Grant being environmentally friendly by 2027.

 Action 7: extend the Wales and Africa Small Grants Scheme to actively encourage period dignity project proposals in Sub-Saharan Africa